TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Text/Index.rst

 .. container:: table-row

    Property
-         stdWrap

-   Data type
-         :ref:`->stdWrap <stdwrap>`

-   Description
-         (Executed after the stdWrap for the property ".value".)

-.. container:: table-row

-   Property
          *(stdWrap properties...)*

    Data type
          :ref:`->stdWrap <stdwrap>`

    Description
-         stdWrap properties are additionally available on the very rootlevel of the object.
-This is non-standard.

-         **Note:** These properties are deprecated.
-Use the property ".stdWrap" instead!
+         stdWrap properties are available on the very rootlevel of the object.
+This is non-standard!
+You should use these stdWrap properties consistently to those of the other cObjects by accessing them through the property "stdWrap".

 .. ###### END~OF~TABLE ######